canonical/server-test-scripts/lma-integration/README.md

 ## microk8s

-First of all, a microk8s instance needs to be running with the dns addon enabled.
+First of all, a microk8s instance needs to be running with the dns and storage addons enabled.

 Currently, the defined cluster contains the following pods: